ketanbhatt/backend-dev-list/README.md

 # Backend Development

+Disclaimer: Hyperlinks age fast, it is something they do.
+Don't lash out on them, they will get you started.
+Help others by replacing dead or aged links if you come across them.

 + ####First things first
     + [Any use knowing about Data Structures or Algorithms?](https://twitter.com/KenMazaika/status/602855322173239297) : Go through the article mentioned too
     + [Frontend vs Backend vs Full Stack](http://blog.udacity.com/2014/12/front-end-vs-back-end-vs-full-stack-web-developers.html) : Udacity